In most cases, if we have higher levels or healthy self-esteem, we tend to like ourselves more. This helps us to maintain good mental health.

 - Judging yourself harshly

-- Being highly critical of yourself
+- Being overly critical of yourself or having a harsh inner critic

-- Comparing yourself to others negatively
+- Comparing yourself to others negatively, poor self-regard

-- Talking or thinking about yourself negatively
+- Negative thinking or talking about yourself negatively

 - Not taking credit for your achievements

-- Find it hard to believe compliments
+- Finding it hard to believe compliments

-- Blaming yourself when things go wrong
+- Blaming yourself when things go wrong or focusing on past mistakes

 - Feeling irritable or agitated

-- Depression or feeling sad
+- Depression or feeling sad, a general negative outlook on life

 - Feeling worthless